canonical/lxd/specs/command-line-user-experience.md

  * If it's an image server, that this server is only reachable by the client and that the client needs to act as a relay and transfer the image over to the server.
- * If it's a lxd server, that this server has limited connectivity which prevents it from accessing the image servers and that the client needs to act as a relay for it.
+ * If it's a LXD server, that this server has limited connectivity which prevents it from accessing the image servers and that the client needs to act as a relay for it.